litestar-org/litestar/docs/usage/plugins/sqlalchemy/1-data-modelling.rst

 ``UUIDBase`` is a subclass of :class:`DeclarativeBase <sqlalchemy.orm.DeclarativeBase>`, and in addition to instrumenting the class with SQLAlchemy's internals, it also gives us a ``UUID`` identity column, and automatic table name generation.

-The next element that we import is SQLAlchemy's :class:`Mapped <sqlalchemy.orm.Mapped>` class.
+Did I mention that we love SQLAlchemy?
+We love it so much that we've included a suite of utilities for working with SQLAlchemy in ``litestar.contrib.sqlalchemy``.
+One of these utilities is a ``Base`` class that we can use to declare our
+models:

 .. literalinclude:: /examples/plugins/sqlalchemy/modelling.py
    :language: python
    :emphasize-lines: 3
    :linenos:

-This is used to declare attributes of the model that should be mapped to a column in the database.
+``Base`` is a subclass of :class:`DeclarativeBase <sqlalchemy.orm.DeclarativeBase>`, and in addition to instrumenting the class with SQLAlchemy's internals, it also gives us a ``UUID`` identity column, and automatic table name generation.

 Then, we define our model: